kanaka/data-defined-systems/docs/presentations/source/presentation.md

 * Define two things:
   * how to generate tests
     * instacheck defines tests using EBNF
-  * how to validate results
+  * how to validate results of those tests
     * Oracle problem
       * Use the simpler configuration as the Oracle! <!-- .element class="fragment" -->